 First, let’s discuss why you should check or declare your website.
 This information comes straight from Pinterest, their website:

-Claim your website for access to web analytics and let your visitors know which sources they can use to access the rest of your posts.
-Your profile photo will be displayed on top of any Pins coming from your website, and an international globe icon will be added alongside your website’s URL on your profile.
+Claim your website and provide visitors with access to web analytics, while informing them which sources they can use to access more of your posts.
+Your profile photo will appear next to any Pins coming from your website; an international globe icon will also be included alongside it on your profile page.

 In addition to those fantastic features, it also allows Pinterest to be a trusted source for your website.
 It gives it another reason to trust your website, and the pins it brings to it will enable you to be noticed more.